anibali/libjit-ffi/README.md

 ### From source

-1. Install the 'burke' gem with `sudo gem install burke`.
-2. Download the source for libjit-ffi.
+1. Download the source for libjit-ffi, extract it and change into the produced directory.
+2. Install Bundler with `gem install bundler`.
+3. Run `bundle install` to install dependencies.
-3. Run `sudo rake install` from inside the libjit-ffi directory to build the gem and install it.
+4. Run `rake install` to build the libjit-ffi gem and install it.

 Features
 --------